Preparing for your initial consultation

 To prepare for your initial consultation with us, please review the "Three P's of Estate Planning" below and sketch out a list for us to go over with you.
 This will assist us in determining the best plan to suit your needs.

 There is no need to go on a "treasure hunt" at this point for financial or legal documents, stock certificates or insurance policies.
 Sometimes we find clients procrastinate in getting their planning done because they cannot locate, or do not have time to locate, all of these documents.
 Truthfully, these documents will not be needed until we begin the funding process . . . which is one of the last steps in the process!
 Instead, spend the time before your appointment contemplating the Three P's of Estate Planning.

 Understanding the Three P's of Estate Planning

+Who are the important people in your life?
 Beginning with yourself, they also likely include your loved ones: your spouse if you are married, children and grandchildren if you have any, perhaps your parents, siblings or other relatives.
-Beyond these, however, "Important People" also could include charities, special causes, colleges or universities, or churches to which you are committed.
-For some, "Important People" could even include pets.
+Beyond these, however, "important people" also could include charities, special causes, colleges or universities, or churches to which you are committed.
+For some, "important people" could even include pets.
 Spend some time thinking about the impact others have had on your life.
 Make a list and jot notes if you like.
 This is where the planning process truly begins.

 These are just a few of the issues to consider when approaching the planning process.
 They are much more important than the "treasure hunt" for legal documents at this stage.